top of page

 House with tree and clipboard labeled "Insurance" in foreground.
 Text reads, "Must-have insurance for Connecticut rental property owners."

-Owning rental property in Connecticut can be a profitable investment—but it comes with its share of risks.
-From harsh winters that can freeze pipes to unpredictable storms and liability issues, landlords face unique challenges.
-That’s why insurance is not just a suggestion—it’s a necessity.
-Standard homeowners insurance typically doesn’t cover rental properties, leaving landlords vulnerable.
-This guide walks Connecticut rental property owners through the essential insurance policies needed to protect their investment.
+Owning rental property in Connecticut can be a profitable investment, but it also comes with real risks.
+From freezing winter temperatures that can burst pipes to severe storms, fire hazards, and tenant-related liability issues, landlords face challenges that homeowners often do not.
+Insurance is not just a recommendation—it is a critical safeguard.
+Standard homeowners insurance typically does not cover rental properties, which can leave landlords exposed to costly losses.
+This guide explains the essential insurance policies Connecticut rental property owners need to protect their buildings, income, and long-term investment.

 Why Connecticut Landlords Need Specialized Insurance